aaronparker/aaronparker.github.io/_posts/2019-06-30-user-experience-virtualzation-profile-container.md

 Implementing the UE-V templates in Backup mode only will only export application preferences from the Profile Container, providing a method to restore settings as required.
 The restore could be used to migrate users to new versions of Windows or restore settings to a new Profile Container.

-### UE-V Settings Storage Location - File Server
+### UE-V Settings Storage Location

+#### A File Server for Simplicity

 UE-V must store application preferences in [a Settings Storage Location](https://docs.microsoft.com/en-us/windows/configuration/ue-v/uev-deploy-required-features#deploy-a-ue-v-settings-storage-location).
 In a virtual desktop environment, the Settings Storage Location will typically be [a share on a Windows file server in the same location](https://docs.microsoft.com/en-us/windows/configuration/ue-v/uev-prepare-for-deployment#performance-and-capacity-planning) as the desktops.
-This could approach could leverage the same file server/s as the Profile Container and should be straight-forward to implement
+This approach could leverage the same file server/s as the Profile Container and should be straight-forward to implement - just follow the documentation.

 Replication for business continuity can be handled by [Windows Server 2019 Storage Replica](https://docs.microsoft.com/en-us/windows-server/storage/storage-replica/server-to-server-storage-replication), DFS Replication, robocopy or a 3rd party replication solution.

-### UE-V Settings Storage Location - OneDrive
+#### OneDrive for Business for Cross Platform Consistency

 I have written previously on [using UE-V on a modern Windows 10 desktop](https://stealthpuppy.com/user-experience-virtualzation-intune/) with an approach that uses OneDrive for Business as the storage location.
-FSLogix Profile Container and Office 365 Container enables the native OneDrive sync client in a virtual desktop environment, so it stands to reason that we can use OneDrive for Business as a sync location.
+FSLogix Profile Container and Office 365 Container enables the native OneDrive sync client in a virtual desktop environment, so it stands to reason that we can use OneDrive for Business as a sync location for these desktops.

 What's great about using OneDrive as the settings storage location is that now application preferences are not locked in the data centre and end-users have a more consistent experience across Windows everywhere.
+OneDrive handles synchronising preferences between different desktops, making those preferences highly-available for business continuity and removes the storage challenge associated with a file server.
+Because the UE-V Settings Storage Location is hosted in the Profile Container, we solve any IOPS issues that syncing to a network share may introduce.

 ## Summary